How to Complete the IRS Data Retrieval Process

 - After returning to the FAFSA, continue to the sign and submit section to submit your corrections.

-If you make changes to the information after it is transferred, you will also be required to submit a tax return transcript.
+If you make changes to the information after it is transferred, you will also be required to submit a tax return transcript or a 1040, 1040A or 1040EZ tax return.

 Some families WILL NOT be able to use this tool